Xovee/cs-conf-stats/README.md

 This creates `/conferences/`, one page for each conference, one page for each conference year, `sitemap.xml`, and `robots.txt`.

+The generated sitemap intentionally omits `<lastmod>`.
+A modification date should only be published when it accurately reflects a significant update to each page;
+using the build date would make generated output non-reproducible and overstate changes across the entire site.

 ## Discuss

 Should I include second-tier conferences?
 If you have some thoughts, you can share with me :)